-The most recent victim, as of 559, is Cang Du from the Vandenreich.
-He is executed by Haschwalth for having lost against Hitsugaya; uncommonly for the "vertical" version of this trope, his head is intact and he's bisected from the shoulder and down.
+In 559, we have Cang Du from the Vandenreich.
+He is executed by Haschwalth for having lost against Hitsugaya; uncommonly for the "vertical" version of this trope, his head is intact and he's bisected from the shoulder down.

 Stroheim is bisected at the waist by Cars in the second arc.
 Being a product ofNAZI SCIENCE it doesn't bother him terribly.

 Also happens to Diego Brando after being run over by a train in a recent chapter of Steel Ball Run.

 In YuYu Hakusho, Kuwabara tries a vertical cut on Elder Toguro at the start of his fight with him, only to find that he cut a fake body, and that Toguro had used his flexibility powers to burrow into the ground.